syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 ## Multi-column sorting

-The SfDataGrid allows sorting the data against more than one columns by setting the [SfDataGrid.AllowMultiSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowMultiSorting.html) property to `true`.
+The data grid sorts the data against more than one columns by setting the [SfDataGrid.AllowMultiSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowMultiSorting.html) property to `true`.
 The number of columns by which the data can be sorted is unlimited.
 To apply sorting for multiple columns, tap the desired column headers after setting the `SfDataGrid.AllowMultiSorting` property.

 To enable multi-sorting, follow the code example: